Menditect/documentation/docs/mta/recording.md

 It is possible to automatically generate Teststeps by creating a recording.
 MTA bases these Teststeps on intercepted user actions that are executed on an [Application Instance](application-instance).

+Recording user actions only works on Apps created in Mendix 9 LTS and Mendix 10 LTS versions.

 ## Properties

 ### Max. duration recording (s)